Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/benchmarks/MCEuropeanEngine.rst

     |               |           | (1000 loop)| (1000 loop) |
     +---------------+-----------+------------+-------------+

-Because only one output data is transferred from device to host for each CU, The kernel execution time doesn't differentiate so much to E2E time.
+Because only one output data is transferred from device to host for each CU, The kernel execution time does not differentiate so much to E2E time.

-In order to maximize the resource utilization on FPGA, four MCEuropeaEngine CUs are placed on different SLRs on U250.
+To maximize the resource utilization on FPGA, four MCEuropeaEngine CUs are placed on different SLRs on U250.
 Due to place and route on FPGA, the kernel runs at 250MHz finally.

 .. note::
   **Analyzation of the execution time of MCEuropeanEngine**

-  There are 4 CUs.
+  There are four CUs.
 Each CU could execution one application at one time.
 When there are multiple applications, they are distributed on different CUs and could be executed at the same time.
 So the warm run time is 1/4 of the cold run.

 .. toctree::
    :maxdepth: 1

+.. |trade|  unicode:: U+02122 ..
+TRADEMARK SIGN
+   :ltrim:
+.. |reg|    unicode:: U+000AE ..
+REGISTERED TRADEMARK SIGN
+   :ltrim: